facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 authorTwitter: endiliey
 ---

-Docusaurus was [officially announced](https://docusaurus.io/blog/2017/12/14/introducing-docusaurus) over nine months ago as a way to easily build websites for open source projects.
+Docusaurus was [officially announced](https://docusaurus.io/blog/2017/12/14/introducing-docusaurus) over nine months ago as a way to easily build open source documentation website.
 Since then, it has amassed ~8,600 GitHub Stars and is used by many popular open source projects such as [React Native](https://facebook.github.io/react-native/), [Babel](https://babeljs.io/), [Jest](https://jestjs.io/), [Reason](https://reasonml.github.io/) and [Prettier](https://prettier.io/).

 There is a saying that the very best software is constantly evolving, and the very worst isn't.
 In case you are not aware, we've been planning and working on Docusaurus 2 🎉.